 A dig build, however, is often a much slower process due to the technical work involved.
 It usually requires roadwork layout and diversion signs, and tidying and refilling road ditches.
 Tenants will also need to wait for landlord permission which could delay the process further.

 Ducting is mostly available to newer properties when built which allow for underground methods to bring fibre to the property, and can differ from methods in comparison to older properties that do not have this option and require telegraph poles in order to bring fibre services to the area.[

 Telegraph pole installation is usually much more straightforward and creates very little disruption to residents compared with the digging process, which creates noise pollution as well as congestion and restricted road access.

 Digging up roads can also result in accidental cable cuts leaving premises without a phoneline, internet or power.
-There’s also the risk of that cables are not dug deep enough due to the materials in the ground or inaccurate network documentation, all leading to possible cuts in the future.
+There’s also the risk of cables that are not dug deep enough due to the materials in the ground or inaccurate network documentation, all leading to possible cuts in the future.

 Finally, the heavy machinery used during digging can cause damage to older houses, create residual dust, and cause cracks.
 Cracks attract water and freeze in colder weather causing them to spread and potential create trip hazards.

 Installing a telegraph pole is a much more conscious approach compared to digging.
-A pole, usually made out of renewable material, can bridge a gap of about 85 metres.
+A pole, usually made out a renewable material, can bridge a gap of about 85 metres.
 Digging to the same distance requires a lot more resources, producing about 250 kg worth of carbon emissions.